 At Montgomery Law, we have devoted our practice to helping personal injury victims in the Dallas-Fort Worth Metroplex, as well as across the state of Texas.
 Our law firm is able to handle almost all types of personal injury claims caused by another person’s (or entity’s) negligence.

 Motor vehicle collisions remain one of the most-common causes of personal injuries in Texas.
 In 2016, the National Highway Transportation Safety Administration (NHTSA) recorded 2,177,000 car accidents resulting in injury.
 That same year, motor vehicle accidents led to the wrongful deaths of an additional 34,439 people.
-The Dallas attorneys at Montgomery Law are skilled at handling all types of motor vehicle accidents, including truck accidents, motorcycle accidents, bus accidents, boat accidents, auto-pedestrian accidents, car-vs-bicycle accidents, scooter accidents, and accidents caused by drunk drivers.
+The Dallas lawyers at Montgomery Law are skilled at handling all types of motor vehicle accidents, including truck accidents, motorcycle accidents, bus accidents, boat accidents, auto-pedestrian accidents, car-vs-bicycle accidents, scooter accidents, and accidents caused by drunk drivers.
 We will aggressively pursue compensation so that you can move forward with your life and focus on what is most important: your health and well-being.

 Workplace accidents are another common cause of personal injury claims.
 If you’re hurt at work, your injuries may be so severe that you’re unable to return to work for a period of time—or even left permanently disabled.
 In Texas, employers have the option of purchasing workers’ compensation insurance.
 If your employer does have workers’ comp, your claim may be covered administratively by the Texas WC system which will provide for partial compensation, medical treatment and other benefits.
 However, if your employer does not have this type of insurance, your only option may be to file a negligence claim against your employer.